 Peter Franklin has also labeled the phenomenon as “Cultural Marxism” – a merger of Marxist economic theory with postmodernist philosophy.
 The former contests control over the means of production (i.e. industry, agriculture, etc) in order to overturn hierarchies of class; while the latter contests control over the means of social construction (language, identity etc) in order to overturn hierarchies of privilege and power.

-Cultural Marxists are those who believe from the beginning of time everything from language to morality has been constructed by and for a tiny elite (white men).
-Society has internalised the structural misogyny and racism embedded in these institutions to the point that they see it as ‘normal.’
+Cultural Marxists are those who believe that from the beginning of time, everything from language to morality has been constructed by and for, a tiny elite (white men).
+Society has internalised the structural misogyny and racism embedded in these historical institutions to the point that they see it as ‘normal.’

-Most people would agree that it is perfectly legitimate for groups to organise under one banner to fight imbalances of power.
-However as Haidt argues, it depends what kind of identity politics is adopted.
-There are two versions of I.P, the first is commonality identity politics.
+Most people would accept that it is perfectly legitimate for groups to organise under one banner to fight imbalances of power.
+However Jonathan Haidt argues that it depends what type of identity politics is adopted.
+There are two main strands, the first is commonality identity politics.
 During the 1960’s, civil rights leaders like Martin Luther King fought racial injustice by appealing to the common humanity of all people.
-‘I have a dream‘ was underpinned by the idea that humanity is one family and that Blacks were being excluded and denied equal dignity.
+‘I have a dream’ was underpinned by the idea that humanity is one family and that Blacks were being excluded and denied equal dignity.

 The second version is common enemy identity politics.
 This is the idea of uniting groups based on a belief that there is one group that is the root of all evil.
-Haidt suggests this is a dangerous strain of identity politics, as rather than using group identity to absorb marginalised groups into a common whole, it uses group identity to pit groups against each other.
+Haidt suggests this is a dangerous strain of identity politics which has become more potent in recent years, as rather than using group identity to absorb marginalised groups into a common whole, it uses group identity to pit society’s groups against each other.